-Adult LCHAdult LCH
+Adult LCH

 Being told you have Histiocytosis, can leave you feeling shocked, upset and very isolated.
 There are so many questions to be answered and so many feelings to deal with, here we try to answer some of the questions you may have.